Data-Science-Tanoshimu/Heart-Attack-Possibility/README.md

 14) target: 0= less chance of heart attack 1= more chance of heart attack

 Dataset is taken for learning purpose.
 Source of the data : https://archive.ics.uci.edu/ml/datasets/Heart+Disease

+---

+### Prediction Model
+4 models were created (logistic regression, support vector machine, random forest, and lightgdb).

+---

+### Causal Estimation
+Causal relationships between the variables were estimated using a bayesian network.
+Bayesian network is a probabilistic graphical model which is used for visualizing the causality between variables ([See this blog post](https://deepmind.com/blog/article/Causal_Bayesian_Networks)).